Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

    3. Use the extent of the uploaded image;

   Besides, you can create a new vector layer or add existing AOI into QGIS project.
-If the vector layer consists of several polygons select one.
+If the vector layer consists of several polygons select one of them.

   .. figure:: _static/qgis/AOI_button.png
          :alt: View of the aoi